icinganalysis/icinganalysis.github.io/content/ludlam.md

 Title: Ludlam
 Date: 2022-04-19 12:00
 Category: NACA
-tags: thermodynamics
+tags: thermodynamics, python tools

-> ###_"The rotating-cylinder technique of determining water content and drop-size distribution cannot therefore be used without consideration of the heat economy"_
+### _"The rotating-cylinder technique of determining water content and drop-size distribution cannot therefore be used without consideration of the heat economy"_

 ![Cover](images/Ludlam/cover.png)

-#F. H. Ludlam, "The Heat Economy of a Rimed Cylinder" [^1]
+# F. H. Ludlam, "The Heat Economy of a Rimed Cylinder" [^1]

-##Summary
+## Summary
 Various "Ludlam Limits" have been implemented, but they produce different results.

-##Key points
+## Key points
 1. Calculations are laid out for finding the "critical" LWC where not all available water freezes on a cylinder.
 2. The critical LWC is often termed the "Ludlam limit", although Ludlam did not use that term.
 3. Various "Ludlam Limits" have been implemented, but they produce different results.

-##Abstract
+## Abstract

 > A method is described for calculating the surface temperature of a slender cylinder which is moved through a supercooled cloud and becomes covered with rime ice.